nkorsakov-tw/qa.md/test-plan.md

 - Set POS Display sequence.
 - Check that the column 'Group' isn't empty.
 All departments must be assigned to a specific group.

+### Modifiers

+- Click 'Add new modifier'.
+- Set various option categories.
+Trace the changes in how it is displayed.
+- Add items
+    + Add article: choose several articles and then check their availability in the POS.
+    + Add text item: enter the text and then check its availability in the POS.
+- Assign to articles and verify in the POS.
+- Assign to departments and verify in the POS.
+- Try various types of modifiers (Optional and Mandatory).
+Check that they are applied in accordance with its essense.

 ### POS Action sets